OpenSPP/documentation/_sources/howto/developer_guides/beneficiary_keycloak.md.txt

 cd kc-react-app
 ```

 2. Install the Keycloak adapter for React.
-Using npm as the package manager, we install the keycloak-js, the adapter for client-side applications.
+Using `npm` as the package manager, we install the `keycloak-js`, the adapter for client-side applications.

 ```bash
 npm install keycloak-js